ludlovian/pipe/README.md

 ## writer

-The writer end has the following attributes & methods
+The writer end has the following methods

 ### .write
 `writer.write(value)`